rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 4. Sophisticated abstractions can obscure common sense.  `Maybe` is likely to fit the abstraction more often and easier than `Either`.

 Oversimplifications are nothing new in mathematical modeling.
-Anyone who studied, for example, mathematical physics has seen a lot of hair raisingly scary oversimplifications.
+Anyone who studied, for example, mathematical physics has seen a lot of crazy oversimplifications.
 Code design appears not that different.

 5. Non production code.
 Lots of Haskell code is about CS research.
 Lots of Haskell code is about pet projects.
 Such code does not need to be maintained in production. `Maybe` is good enough.